Abandoned Rails

 Photo by Jeff Hawkins - January 4, 2002

-In another Steve Hammer photo we see the old water tower that served the VGN at Alberta.
+The old water tower that served the Virginian in Alberta.

 Danieltown - V104.0

-While driving down Rt.
-137 following the old row, I happened upon this spot near Danieltown.
-The old roadbed can easily be made out thanks to the recent snow.
-The concrete abutments still sport some faded chevrons which were painted on for the safety of motorists.
+While driving down Route 137 I happened upon this old underpass near Danieltown.
+The old roadbed can easily be made out thanks to the recent snowfall.
+The concrete abutments still sported faded chevrons which were painted for the safety of approaching motorists.

 Photo by Jeff Hawkins - January 4, 2002